Avanaa/api-rest-node-express/README.md

-A API RESTful with Node.JS and Express
+An API RESTful developed (in progress) with Node.JS, Express.JS and MySQL